 Charles VI (pictured being crowned) had been plagued all his life by mental instability, creating a weak government.
 (Read an interesting modern explanation of his possible illness here) Additionally, at the time of his reign, there was also a civil war happening in France.

-In 1420, after a brutal defeat by the English and more lost French territory, Charles VI signed the « Treaty of Troyes » which would give the throne of France to the successors of Henry V, instead of to his own successors.
+In 1420, after a brutal defeat by the English and more lost French territory, Charles VI signed the « Treaty of Troyes » which would give the throne of France to the successors of the English King Henry V, instead of to his own successors.
 He was even required to disinherit his son, Charles VII.

 After the « Treaty of Troyes », Henry V was also married to Charles VI’s daughter, Catherine of Valois, (marriage pictured).
 But Henry died only two years later of an unknown illness, (according to this source, it was dysentry, a severe bacterial infection).

-She was only 14 at the time and telling her parents that she had a vision telling her to go to the King of France probably would not have gone over well!
+She was only 14 at the time and telling her parents that she had a vision telling her to go to the King of France probably would not have gone over well.
+Her own testimony is that she told her parents she was visiting a cousin!

 Despite what is commonly thought, she was merely a curiosity to him at this point.
-But he likely saw her usefulness as a symbolic figure he could use to rally the tired and demoralized French troops.
+But he likely saw her usefulness as a symbolic figure that he could use to rally the tired and demoralized French troops.

 And now for the stained glass…